 Scope: local Type: required Intent: inout.
-Specified as: a rank one or two array or an object of type psb_T_vect_type containing numbers of type specified in Table 13.
+Specified as: a rank one or two array or an object of type $psb_T_vect_type$ containing numbers of type specified in Table 13.
 The rank of y must be the same of x.

+desc_a contains data structures for communications.
 Scope: local Type: required Intent: in.
 Specified as: an object of type psb_desc_type.